mersadze/product-list-with-cart/README.md

-Sure!
-Here’s a more casual and trimmed-down version of the `README.md`:

----

 # 🛒 Product List with Cart – Frontend Mentor Challenge

 Built this as part of a [Frontend Mentor](https://www.frontendmentor.io) challenge.
 It's a product list with a working cart — nothing too fancy, just clean and responsive.